 This is the archive of 2018 District Matters, a column penned by the Leader of Stratford-on-Avon District Council, Councillor Tony Jefferson.
-Choose a date from below to read the entries.

 Please note: these columns have previously been published in the Stratford Herald newspaper.

 Got a question for Councillor Jefferson?
 You can get in touch via Ask the Leader.